 This might be the cleaning motivation you are looking for.

 Invite your friends over for coffee, or other family members for a get together.
-Now the pressure is on, and you have to clean your house before your guests arrive.
+Now the pressure is on, and you have to clean your house before everyone gets here!

 The next step is for you to come up with your goal, and pick a time.

-Maybe give yourself a week to clean up before anyone comes around.
+Maybe give yourself a week to clean up things before anyone comes around.

 Don’t put a time frame of a month on it, that’s just too far away, it makes it too easy for you to put cleaning up your mess off for another month.
 Whatever your reason is, the cleaning motivation will come.